Ramsey transfer to semi-retractions: Abstract

 \section{Abstract}

-We introduce a notion weaker than an infinitary interpretation which we call a \emph{semi-retraction} (after \cite{ahzi86}).
-We say a countable structure has the Ramsey property if its age does.
-For a countable structure $B$ with the Ramsey property we show a countable semi-retraction $A$ of $B$ must also have the Ramsey property.
-We introduce the notion of a color-homogenizing map that transfers the Ramsey property from one structure to another.
-We also introduce notation for what we call semi-direct product structures, after the group construction known to preserve the Ramsey property.~\cite{kpt05} We use color-homogenizing maps to give a finitary argument for why semi-direct product structures of structures with the Ramsey property must also have the Ramsey property.
-The last result is a characterization of NIP theories using a semi-direct product structure.
+We introduce the notion of a {\it semi-retraction}.
+Given two structures $\A$ and $\B$, $\A$ is a semi-retraction of $\B$ if there exist quantifier-free type respecting maps $f: \B \raw \A$ and $g: \A \raw \B$ such that $f \circ g$ is an embedding.
+We say that a structure has the Ramsey property if its age does.
+Given two locally finite ordered structures $\A$ and $\B$, if $\A$ is a semi-retraction of $\B$ and $\B$ has the Ramsey property, then $\A$ also has the Ramsey property.
+We introduce notation for what we call semi-direct product structures, after the group construction known to preserve the Ramsey property.~\cite{kpt05} We introduce the notion of a color-homogenizing map, and use this notion to give a finitary argument that the semi-direct product structure of ordered relational structures with the Ramsey property must also have the Ramsey property.
+Finally, we characterize NIP theories using a generalized indiscernible sequence indexed by a semi-direct product structure.

-\section{Introduction}

-Structural Ramsey theory is the study of partition properties of classes of first-order structures.
-The usual Ramsey theorem for finite sequences is a special case of a structural Ramsey theory result where the class of finite linear orders is the class of structures under consideration.
-To read a survey of some recent work in structural Ramsey theory please see \cite{nvt}.
-In this paper we study a partition property for classes of ordered structures called the Ramsey property (RP) (see Definition \ref{rpDef} below for a formal definition.)
-In a slight departure from the usual we say a countable structure has RP if its age does.
+\section{introduction}